My Hair is Changing, Help!

 As time goes on so does our biological clock and all of the beauty that comes with it.

 Like many instances time inevitably changes things around and on us, but with this time we learn how to deal with our refined features and treat them in a manner that is relevant to us now.
-Our hair is most certainly one of those features that is continuously changing and always needing an updated regime as time moves forward.
+Our hair is most certainly one of those features that are continuously changing and always needing an updated regime as time moves forward.

 It can be a shock when you see something that you know so well change seemingly overnight, and it can be an even bigger shock when you realize that you do not know how to take care of your new locks.
 I promise it is okay though!